ipfs-shipyard/discussify-browser-extension/README.md

 ## Privacy Policy

-**Last update:** February 18, 2019.

-We really encourage you to read our [Privacy Policy](/privacy-policy) before start using our extension.
+We encourage you to read our [Privacy Policy](/privacy-policy) before start using our extension.